Olivia-the-G/writeme.md/README.md

 ## Description

-This project is an easy-to-use command line application for generating simple README files.
-It is meant to help deveolpers by allowing them to devote more time and effort on coding instead of spending it on writing a README.
+This project is an **easy-to-use command line application** for generating **simple README files**.
+It is meant to help deveolpers by allowing them to **devote more time and effort to coding** instead of spending it on writing a README.
 This project was a personal learning experience on creating command line applications and using node.js.

 ## 📘 Table of Contents